Risingson/eveeyedocs/docs/map/chain-mapping.md

 ## Mechanics
 #### Automatic connection creation
  - While syncing your ingame location jumps via wormholes or jump-bridges will get mapped automatically.

-#### Automatic connection creation-
- - Wormhole connections get removed after 48h latest.
-You can always remove them manually by clicking the connection line and selecting `Remove Connection` from the solarsystem menu.
  - A connection will get created when jumping a cyno.
 Stop sync before jumping or remove the connection created manually.
+#### Manual connection creation
+ - You can add connections manually via the menu entry `Add Connection`
+#### Connection creation via Signature pasting
  - When pasting wormhole signatures connections to "Unknown Systems" will get created
+ -
+#### Wormhole removal
- - You can add connections manually via the menu entry `Add Connection`
+ - Wormhole connections get removed after 48h latest.
+You can always remove them manually by clicking the connection line and selecting `Remove Connection` from the solarsystem menu.

+ - When pasting wormhole signatures connections to "Unknown Systems" will get created

 <!--
 #### Viewable Information